paulxu1234/ameba_docs/source/application_note/mp_image.rst

     RSIP Enable
     ^^^^^^^^^^^^^^^^^^^^^^
-    When RSIP is enabled and you need to switch from normal image to MP image, MP image must be re\-built with RSIP enabled.
+    When RSIP is enabled and you need to switch from normal image to MP image, MP image must be re-built with RSIP enabled.
 The steps are shown below:

     1. Modify manifest.json located in \ ``{SDK}\amebadplus_gcc_project.``\